hashicorp/terraform/examples/azure-sql-database/README.md

-# Provision a SQL Database with Transparent Data Encryption
+# Provision a SQL Database

-*Terraform does not currently have a resource for Transparent Data Encryption.
-When [this feature request](https://github.com/hashicorp/terraform/issues/14595) is fulfilled, this example will be able to be used.*

 This sample creates a SQL Database at the "Basic" service level.
 The template can support other tiers of service, details for each service can be found here:

 [SQL Database Pricing](https://azure.microsoft.com/en-us/pricing/details/sql-database/)

-For more information about Transparent Data Encryption (TDE), see [Transparent Data Encryption with Azure SQL Database](https://msdn.microsoft.com/en-us/library/dn948096.aspx).

 ## main.tf
 The `main.tf` file contains the actual resources that will be deployed.
 It also contains the Azure Resource Group definition and any defined variables.